Hazel-XD/Hazel-XD.github.io/index.md

                     hello: function(what) {
                         this.echo('Hello, ' + what +
                                   '.
 Wellcome to this terminal.');
+                    },

+                {
+                    listfiles: function(what) {
+                        this.echo('The following files are available to access through this terminal.
+Engineering/Navigation/Secret Shit.');
                     }
+                },

-                }, {
+                {
                     greetings: 'Welcome to the HMS Aspire.
-What is your name?'
-                });
+Press listfiles to show a list of files' });
                 </script>
 </body>